Effective Date: November 2023

-This Privacy Notice does not address the data processing practices of any third party, unless as specified otherwise.
+This Privacy Notice does not address the data processing practices of any third party, unless specified otherwise.
 Please note, the inclusion of a link on any of our Services to a third party’s service does not imply endorsement of the third party’s data handling practices, and does not imply that the third party’s practices are covered by this Privacy Notice.
-We are not responsible for the privacy practices of these entities.
+We are not responsible for the privacy practices of these third parties.

 We encourage you to be aware when you leave our Services, and to read the privacy statements or notices of each website or app on which you land after you click on a link or social networking button.

 7. Your Rights in Relation to Your Information

 We take reasonable steps to ensure that your personal information is accurate, complete, and up to date.
 You have the right to access, correct, or delete the personal information that we collect.
 You are also entitled to restrict or object, at any time, to the further processing of your personal information.
 You have the right to receive your personal information in a structured and standard format and, where technically and legally feasible, the right to have your personal information transmitted directly to a third party controller.
 Providing your consent is voluntary, and you may withdraw your consent at any time and without providing any reasons.
 In case of a withdrawal, we will no longer process your personal data on the basis of your consent, although the withdrawal of your consent does not affect the lawfulness of processing based on consent before your withdrawal, or based on another legal basis.
 To declare your withdrawal, or to exercise any of your other rights, you may contact us at firstname.lastname@example.org or the contacts listed in Section 14 below.